-GRADE 9 required 1 CR YR PREREQUISITE: minimum 85 percentile in Science and Reading on standardized test

-To organize the understanding and investigation of the world, science has been divided into separate fields of study such as Physics, Chemistry, Ecology, and Earth Science.
-All these fields are related and information from one field often leads to develop new ideas in a different field.
+GRADE 9 required 1 CR YR PREREQUISITE: minimum 85th percentile in Science and Reading on standardized test fields of study such as Physics, Chemistry, Ecology, and Earth Science.
+All these fields are related and information from one field often leads to developing new ideas in a different field.
 This course integrates these fields of science using an investigative approach with real life situations to come to an understanding of the basics of science.
 In depth inquiry will lead to more advanced knowledge of these four topics.